 Many systems implement either one ETB or one TPIU.
 However, it is possible to implement multiple trace sink components using a CoreSight Replicator.

-Figure 5 on page 14 shows a system that implements an ETB and a TPIU connected to a TPA.
+Figure 4 shows a system that implements an ETB and a TPIU connected to a TPA.

 A TCD has a large circular buffer at its center.
 Trace is written into this buffer as it is generated.
 Trace capture does not stop when the buffer becomes full, but instead overwrites old trace.